JuliaPraxis/Naming/Functions.md

   - :x:  string_repl

 - Prefer specificity to generality
-  - :ok: heat
+  - :ok: heat_building
-  - :x:  heat_building
+  - :x:  heat_it

 - Prefer words to acronyms or abbreviations when they may confuse
   - :ok: two_line_elements